vignesh-karunakaran/tweet-search-with-sentiment-analysis/README.md

-To get access for twitter using tweepy you need to signup on (apps.twitter.com) and create app use your consumer key, consumer secret and generate your access token and access token secret key as i generated new consumer key and secret key for app so you can't use my twitter app :P , so use your's app consumer key and token for to use.
+To get access for twitter using tweepy you need to signup on (apps.twitter.com) and create app use your consumer key, secret key and generate your access token and secret key.